Pear: Description

 The leaves are alternately arranged, simple, 2–12 cm long, glossy green on some species, densely silvery-hairy in some others; leaf shape varies from broad oval to narrow lanceolate.
 Most pears are deciduous, but one or two species in Southeast Asia are evergreen.
-Most are cold-hardy, withstanding temperatures as low as −25 to -40 C in winter, except for the evergreen species, which only tolerate temperatures down to about -12 C.
+Some pears are cold-hardy, withstanding temperatures as low as −25 to -40 C in winter, but many grown for agriculture are vulnerable to cold damage.
+Evergreen species only tolerate temperatures down to about -12 C.

-The flowers are white, rarely tinted yellow or pink, 2–4 cm diameter, and have five petals.
-Like that of the related apple, the pear fruit is a pome, in most wild species 1–4 cm diameter, but in some cultivated forms up to 18 cm long and 9 cm broad; the shape varies in most species from oblate or globose, to the classic pyriform "pear shape" of the European pear with an elongated basal portion and a bulbous end.
+The flowers are white, rarely tinted yellow or pink, 2–4 cm diameter, and have five petals, five sepals, and numerous stamens.
+Like that of the related apple, the pear fruit is a pome, in most wild species 1–4 cm diameter, but in some cultivated forms up to 18 cm long and 9 cm broad.
+The shape varies in most species from oblate or globose, to the classic pyriform "pear shape" of the European pear with an elongated basal portion and a bulbous end.

-The fruit is composed of the receptacle or upper end of the flower stalk (the so-called calyx tube) greatly dilated.
-Enclosed within its cellular flesh is the true fruit: five 'cartilaginous' carpels, known colloquially as the "core".
-From the upper rim of the receptacle are given off the five sepals, the five petals, and the very numerous stamens.
+The fruit is a pseudofruit composed of the receptacle or upper end of the flower stalk (the so-called calyx tube) greatly dilated.
+Enclosed within its cellular flesh is the true fruit: 2–5 'cartilaginous' carpels, known colloquially as the "core".

 Pears and apples cannot always be distinguished by the form of the fruit; some pears look very much like some apples, e.g. the nashi pear.
-One major difference is that the flesh of pear fruit contains stone cells.